Early Settlers of a Community

 - identify philanthropic efforts in the community in the early 1900's and today.

-- Any social studies text describing a community at the turn of the century
+- a social studies text describing a community at the turn of the century

 - Provide photographs or pictures and read early accounts of life in their own community.
-(Visit a local museum to see what your community was like at the turn of the century.)
+(A local museum may have a virtual site showing what your community was like at the turn of the 20th century.)

 - Discuss the following: